Incident.io

 ```

-This rule automatically approves matching access requests for one hour if the requestor is on-call for any schedule in your Incident.io account.
+This rule automatically approves matching access requests for one hour if the requester is on-call for one of the selected schedules.

 ## Configuring on-call approver routing